qchen007/Booster/README.md

 ## Harmful fine-tuning Attack
 **However, such scenario expose serious safety issue,** because the users might intentionally/unintentionally upload harmful data to break down the safety alignment of the victim LLMs.
-See the following illustration for the two-stage pipeline, in which the model suffers from **harmful fine-tuning attack** when normal safety alignmnet scheme is adopted, i.e., the customized LLM exhbit harmful behavior after fine-tuning.
+Specifically, the model suffers from **harmful fine-tuning attack**, the customized LLM forget the alignment knowledge and exhbit harmful behavior after fine-tuning on partial harmful data.
 See the following figure for an illustration.